Shepard/bardbot/README.md

 # Bard Bot

-A Discord bot for supporting roleplaying servers.
+A Discord bot for supporting role-playing servers.

 ## Running the bot yourself